 How to Build a Diabetes-Friendly Meal at Chipotle

 Mexican food is one of my favorite types of cuisine, and Chipotle is a must!
 And many of my clients love it too!
 But if you have diabetes, we need to aware that typical Chipotle meals can have many hidden carbs.
 That doesn’t mean that we can’t enjoy this type of cuisine, it just means we need to be mindful!
+Interested in more tips to manage your blood sugar?
+Check out our FREE resource at the bottom of this blog which our dietitians put together!

 Three diabetes-friendly Chipotle meals